18-1-SKKU-OSS/2018-1-OSS-L4-2-/device-type-developers-guide/building-zigbee-device-handlers.rst

 In this example (from the "ZigBee Dimmer" device type) we are sending a ZigBee Command to turn the device on.
 We use the On/Off Cluster (6) and send the command to turn on (1).
-This commands has no payload, so we exclude it from the passed in parameters.
+This command has no payload, so we exclude it from the passed in parameters.

 +-------------------------------+-----------------------------+
 | Component                     | Description                 |